Warning: Occasional pithy humor and light-hearted sarcasm ahead.

 Beyond the Infinite(ly) stupid.

-Everything tends to improve over time, not just AI… For example, model weights are one thing, but no one appreciates the immense amount of work that goes into model serving technologies like Ray Serve and other libraries that make models like LLMs actually possible to use, and improvements will be realized in the surrounding technologies that may not get their full due.
+Bringing it back to an example that is less mundane: Models will improve over time, and model layers and weights are one thing, but few appreciate the immense amount of work that goes into model serving technologies like Ray Serve and other libraries that make models like LLMs actually possible to use, and improvements will be realized in the surrounding technologies that are all absolutely essential to making AI possible to use, but may not get their full due, nor the meaningful amount of mind share to discuss openly.

-But the worst thing about this phrase is the simultaneous sense of wonder and awe and existential dread it instills in people, and it is completely unnecessary…
+But the most insidious thing about this idiotic phrase is the simultaneous sense of wonder and awe and existential dread it instills in people while we are all collectively barreling through the psychological daily onslaught of new AI advancements, and it is completely uncalled for and unnecessary…

 If it is truly the worst it is ever going to be, I still at this time find AI immensely useful.